fuchse/rt_player/README.md

 Requires SWFobject.

-Example at ./bin-debug/main.html
+Run `make` to see demo at http://localhost:3000/main.html.

-Check out ./html-template/interface.js for javascript API
+Check out ./html-template/interface.js for javascript API.